 The FIPS 201 Evaluation Program has removed the following categories, displayed in the table to the right, from the Approved Products List.
 After analyzing the Approved Products List categories, the Program found that:

 - Many products on the APL are not for sale anymore

 - Most testing and approval procedures were outdated

 - Testing was already being conducted by some other Program (NIST, FBI)

 Below are some resources that provide information, guidance, or a replacement certification list for some of the removed FIPS 201 categories:

 - Guidance through the FICAM Playbooks

-- New processes such as the Federal Public Key Infrastructure Policy Authority (FPKIPA) Annual PIV Card Issuer Testing; Production PIV card testing for each agency; conformance testing of the PIV card's internal data, certificate conformance testing, and PACS interoperability testing
+- New processes such as the Federal Public Key Infrastructure Policy Authority (FPKIPA) Annual PIV Credential Issuer Testing (MS Word); Production PIV credential testing for each agency; conformance testing of the PIV credential’s internal data, certificate conformance testing, and PACS interoperability testing

 Please note the removal of these categories should not impact any procurements.
 Categories not identified by the Program have no requirement for FIPS 201 conformance and any product on the market should be able to satisfy the agency’s needs/requirements.